MicrosoftDocs/customer-voice/cv-docs/alerts.md

 # Work with alerts

 Alerts are the follow-up activities that are created based on the defined alert rules.
 Alert rules are defined on satisfaction metrics.
-Alerts are created based on the satisfaction metrics received in survey responses.<!--note from editor: Suggested, so as not to imply the metrics receive responses.--> For example, you can create an alert rule to create an alert whenever the Net Promoter Score (NPS) satisfaction metric for a survey response goes below a threshold.
+Alerts are created based on the values of satisfaction metrics in survey responses.
+For example, you can create an alert rule to create an alert whenever the Net Promoter Score (NPS) satisfaction metric for a survey response goes below a threshold.
 More information: [Create an alert rule](#create-an-alert-rule)

 Alerts are created at the project level.
-They help you close the loop with customers by prompting you to take appropriate action based on the feedback that customers provide.<!--note from editor: Suggested, so we don't imply that the alerts themselves close the loop with customers.-->
+They help you close the loop with customers by prompting you to take appropriate action based on the feedback that customers provide.

 You can view and manage alerts from the **Alerts** report.
 The report is available under **Reports** on the left pane.
 More information: [View and manage alerts](#manage-alert-rules)